 If you have an ESPP, the ease and convenience of using the plan might be a big benefit — but there are additional reasons you might want to take advantage.

-The Benefits of Employee Stock Purchase Plans
+The Benefits of an Employee Stock Purchase Plan

 To attract employees to participate, many companies offer ESPP features like lookback provisions and discounts on the purchase price of the stock.